marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

 <details>
 <summary>Expand 4.2B</summary>

 > **What this subchapter does:** 4.2 varies the light, the camera and the drone, but every frame is still taken in the same place: a grey grid floor under an empty, evenly coloured sky.
-This subchapter replaces that place with one that changes every frame — a textured floor, a real sky photograph, and trees, buildings and walls standing behind the drone.
-It edits the same `generate_drone_data.py` from 4.1 and 4.2, so **do it after 4.2 Step 2 and before 4.2 Step 3's production run.** If you already ran the production batch, Step 6 below tells you how to redo it.
+This subchapter replaces that place with one that changes every frame — a textured floor, a real sky photograph, and trees, buildings and walls standing behind the drone — and it swaps the drone itself between several models and colours.
+It edits the same `generate_drone_data.py` from 4.1 and 4.2, so **do it after 4.2 Step 2 and before 4.2 Step 3's production run.** If you already ran the production batch, Step 7 below tells you how to redo it.

 **Why the background matters to the detector.** YOLO (the detector network trained in 5.1) learns whatever visual rule best separates "inside a drone box" from "everything else" in the training images.
 If "everything else" is always a grey grid or a plain sky, the cheapest rule it can learn is "a small dark shape on a plain surface is a drone".
 At demo time in Chapter 7 that rule fires on a window corner, a ceiling lamp or a tree branch (false detections), and fails when the attacker passes in front of a bookshelf or a hedge (missed detections).
 Chapter 5.2 is where you would first notice this, as a detector that scores well on its own validation images and poorly on arena frames.